 Housing & Meals

-Students will stay in housing arranged by the Study Abroad Center and paid for before departure.
-In London, students will stay in host homes.
-For the rest of the program, students will stay in hotels and hostels.
+Students will stay at hotels.
 Breakfast is built into the program cost.
-Students will purchase other meals out-of-pocket while abroad.
+Students will purchase other meals out-of-pocket while abroad unless stated otherwise on the itinerary.
 Students are encouraged to try the local foods.

 Dates & Deadlines